edgi-govdata-archiving/archivers-harvesting-tools/README.md

 # Harvesting Tools

-A collection of code snippets mostly designed to be dropped into the data harvesting process directly after generating the zip starter kit.
+A collection of scripts and code snippets for data harvesting after generating the zip starter.

 We welcome tools written in any language!
 Especially if they cover use cases we haven't described.
 To add a new tool to this repository please review our [Contributing Guidelines](./CONTRIBUTING.md)

 ## Usage

-- Familiarize yourself with the [harvesting instructions](https://github.com/datarefugephilly/workflow/tree/master/harvesting-toolkit) in the Data Rescue workflow repo.
-Within the [pipeline app](http://harvest-pipeline.herokuapp.com/), click `Download Zip Starter` from the page related to a URL that you have checked out.
+- Familiarize yourself with the [harvesting instructions](https://datarefuge.github.io/workflow/harvesting/) in the DataRescue workflow repo.
+Within the [Archivers app](https://www.archivers.space/), click `Download Zip Starter` from the detail page related to a URL you have checked out
-- unzip the zipfile
+- Unzip the zip stater file
 - Choose a tool that seems likely to be helpful in capturing this particular resource, and copy the contents of its directory in this repo to the `tools` directory, e.g. with:
   ```
   cp -r harvesting-tools/TOOLNAME/* RESOURCEUUID/tools/
   ```
-- Adjust the base URL for the resource along with any other relevant variables, and tweak the content of the tool as necessary
+- Adjust the base URL for the dataset, along with any other relevant variables, and tweak the content of the tool as necessary
-- After the resource has been harvested, proceed with the further steps in the [workflow](https://github.com/datarefugephilly/workflow/).
+- After the dataset has been harvested, proceed with the further steps in the [harvesting instructions](https://datarefuge.github.io/workflow/harvesting/)

 ## Matching Tools and Datasets